How Student Loans Work in Australia

 Can international students get HECS-HELP?

-If your income falls below the threshold, repayments automatically stop.
-There’s no need to apply for hardship relief.
+If your income falls below the repayment threshold, compulsory repayments are generally not required for that period.

 Sources